Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 - React hook.
 Can be used with FileUpload (but is not required).
 - Surfaces `fileItemsUpdate`  function -  this is used by parent components to attach validations and side effects
-- Surfaces `cleanFileItemsBeforeSave` function  - can be used parent components to double check the React state has not file items in invalid state and remove any mal-formatted items.
+- Surfaces `cleanFileItemsBeforeSave` function  - can be used by parent components to double check that the React state does not have file items in an invalid state and remove any mal-formatted items.
 - Responsible for determining form level error message in response to FileUpload state.
-- **Why use a hook with FileUpload?** Data binding in React in one way parent to child.
+- **Why use a hook with FileUpload?** Data binding in React is one way parent to child.
 In our case, the parent is a form ( something like `RateDetails.tsx` or `ContractDetails.tsx` which uses FileUpload and submits data from the component to the API when the form is complete).
 These parent components need to latch into the changing data to display form level validations if the user tries to continue or go back before file uploads are complete.
 A hook gives us a way to latch surface data back to the parent and re-use that behavior across the application.
-You could also achieve with adding state individually to each parent.
+You could also achieve this by adding state individually to each parent.

 #### `ListWrapper.tsx` and `TableWrapper.tsx`

 - This is the first UI layer for the files list.
-UI for the list of file as a whole - this is attached right under the file input
+UI for the list of files as a whole - this is attached right under the file input

 #### `FileProcessor.tsx`

 - This file handles core logic around updating file items.
-Both the ListWrapper and the TableWrapper render this controller component It determines whether to display items  within a HTML list item element `<li>` or table row `<tr>`
+Both the ListWrapper and the TableWrapper render this controller component.
+It determines whether to display items within an HTML list item element `<li>` or table row `<tr>`

 #### `FileRow.tsx` and `FileListItem.tsx`